-The Company makes provident fund, Employees State Insurance and Maharashtra Labour Welfare Fund contributions for eligible employees Under the schemes, the Company is required to contribute a specified percentage / fixed amount of the payroll costs to fund the benefits.
-The contributions as specified under the law are paid to the respective fund set up by the government authority.
+The Company makes provident fund, Employees State Insurance and Maharashtra Labour Welfare Fund contributions for eligible employees.
+Under the schemes,

-The Company has recognised the following amounts in the Statement of Profitand Loss for the year
+The Company has recognised the following amounts in the Statement of Profitand Loss for the year.

-As at As at The state of the s March 31, 2022 March 31, 2021 Employer's contribution to Provident Fund 1.11 2.13 Employer's Contribution to Maharashtra Labour Welfare Fund 1.11 2.13
+As at March 31, 2022 As at March 31, 2021 Employer's contribution to Provident Fund 0.51 1.70 Employer's contribution to Employee state Insurance Corporation ತ 323 Employer's Contribution to Maharashtra Labour Welfare Fund 20.
+0.51 1 70